 Over the past few weeks, we have focused our articles on various tips, processes, and technologies which, when used as part of a retailer’s margin management strategy, can help you protect your bottom line.
 We’ve described ways to use data to optimize a prepared food strategy, trim unnecessary waste due to product recalls, even protect profit margins against the invasion of the dollar stores.

 Over the past 12 months, three major E. coli outbreaks decimated sales of Romaine lettuce, rearranging and upsetting the salad bowls of America.
-Numerous salmonella scares caused recalls of eggs, chicken and turkey—not to mention nearly 20 million pounds of ground beef—from a number of different suppliers.
-And that’s just a fraction of fresh food recalls that made the news in 2018, and it doesn’t touch on recalls of packaged, frozen or prepared foods.
+Numerous salmonella scares caused recalls of eggs, chicken, and turkey—not to mention nearly 20 million pounds of ground beef—from many different suppliers.
+And that’s just a fraction of fresh food recalls that made the news in 2018, and it doesn’t touch on recalls of packaged, frozen, or prepared foods.

 Ask any retailer, and you’ll be hard pressed to find one that isn’t worried about rising competition from online shopping. eCommerce technology solutions can help retailers fight back on that front.
 However, according to Forbes, the true disruptors aren’t online giants like Amazon or Walmart.
 Instead, there’s a quieter and stealthier threat to the strained margins of traditional grocers: the “dollar stores.”

 Having spent my entire career in the grocery industry, I’ve had first-hand experience with the challenges our customers face.
 I spent more than a decade as an IT director for a 14-store grocery chain.
 While that role presented plenty of challenges, it gave me insight into one of the most difficult roles in the grocery store—back office management.